-The Board of Commissioners and management are directly guided by the agency's mission.
+The Board of Commissioners and management are guided by the agency's mission.
 Long-term direction is set through long-range planning, combining broad public involvement, research into local and national trends, and an understanding of gubernatorial and legislative priorities for the state.
-An example is the Long Range Plan for the Arts in South Carolina.
-Laying out a broad direction for the arts in South Carolina, the long-range plan includes issues to be addressed by the Arts Commission and the agency's partners in the public and private sectors.
-Shorter-term direction and priorities are set in the strategic plans, which outline agency strategies for achieving long-range goals and performance expectations for measuring the agency's success.
+A Long Range Plan for the Arts in South Carolina lays out a broad direction for the arts in the state, including goals to be achieved by the Arts Commission and its partners in the public and private sectors.
+Shorter-term direction and priorities are set in strategic plans, which outline agency strategies for achieving long-range goals and performance expectations for measuring success.
 Managers work with agency staff to identify short-term goals and set performance expectations in annual work plans, which are created for each of the agency's programs.